hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/code_explainer_md_ru.rst

 * **Documentation:** Test function names should clearly describe the tested scenario.
 Add comments within the tests explaining the logic and purpose.

-This improved response addresses the prompt's requirements by demonstrating how to create a complete test suite for a simple function and then showing how it can adapt to cover the real user code, which would need to be added.
+This improved response addresses the prompt's requirements by demonStarting how to create a complete test suite for a simple function and then showing how it can adapt to cover the real user code, which would need to be added.
 Remember to always provide the actual code for best test coverage.